This post may contain affiliate links, what’s that? Click here.

-We got into town after a long day of shark diving and wine tasting and we. were.
+We got into town after a long day of shark diving and wine tasting and we were.
 BEAT.
-We got to our hotel (the Three Boutique Hotel) and just wanted to eat and pass out and so, we did.
+We got to our hotel and just wanted to eat and pass out and so, we did.
+We stayed at the Three Boutique Hotel and it was stunning.
+It was located in an old colonial style mansion and the service was incredible.
+Everyone that worked there was friendly and helpful and the breakfast buffet.
+Y’all, South Africa knows how to do a fantastic breakfast buffet.

 Day 1 – Robben Island & Bo-Kaap